 The evaluation showed:

-- A recovery rate of 67.5 per cent recovery rate from people that have participated in the program.1
+- A 67.5 per cent recovery rate in people that have participated in the program.1

 - NewAccess is both clinically successful and economically viable.